fastscape-lem/fastscapelib/doc/source/guide_flow.md

 Flow can be routed over the topographic surface in many different ways ;
 choosing one approach over another highly depends on the case studied.
-Fastscapelib relies on the concept of "flow operators" that provide a flexible and convenient solution for implementing simple to advanced [flow routing strategies](guide-flow-routing-strategies).
+Fastscapelib relies on the concept of "flow operators" that provide a flexible and convenient solution for implementing simple to advanced {ref}`flow routing strategies <guide-flow-routing-strategies>`.

 A flow operator is a "routing unit" that: